Special Collections & Archives

 The Health Sciences Library acts as the repository for archival and historic materials of California Pacific Medical Center.

-In addition, we housed the institutional archives and have several collections of special interest:
+We house and maintain the institutional archives and have several special interest collections:

-The Bioethics Collection , housed in the Don King Room on the third floor of the Pacific Campus Library at 2395 Sacramento Street, is developed in collaboration with the Program in Medicine & Human Values at California Pacific Medical Center.
+The Bioethics Collection is housed on the third floor of the Pacific Campus Library at 2395 Sacramento Street, it is developed in collaboration with the Program in Medicine & Human Values at California Pacific Medical Center.

 Sterling Bunnell Memorial Library A collection of books on hand, hand injuries and hand surgery, archival materials and records from Dr. Sterling Bunnell (1882-1957), who pioneered many of the hand surgery techniques still in use today.
 He was the founder and first president of the American Society for Surgery of the Hand.
 Hand surgery is a specialty that grew out of the treatment of the many hand injuries that occurred during World War II.
 Dr. Bunnell served as a government consultant to the Secretary of War "to guide, integrate and develop the special field of hand surgery."